thomaslindgaard/ChuteDisplay/README.md

 ### Chute Organization

-- **Sequential Naming**: Chutes named CHU0001, CHU0002, etc. with zero-padded 4-digit numbers
+- **Sequential Naming**: Chutes named CHU001, CHU002, etc. with zero-padded 3-digit numbers
-- **Item Count Display**: Shows current number of items headed for each chute
+- **Maximized Text Display**: Item counts and chute names sized to use maximum available space
 - **Human-Friendly Navigation**: Grid layout optimized for quick visual scanning and chute location
+- **Column Preferences**: Prioritizes layouts with columns divisible by 10, then by 5 for easy navigation

 ### Status Indicators